How ATS Rejects Resumes Automatically – A Simple Explanation for Job Seekers

 Most of them genuinely believe their skills are weak or that companies only hire through references.

-But after reviewing several resumes and discussing hiring processes with recruiters, one thing became very clear:
+But after reviewing several resumes and discussing hiring processes with recruiters, one thing became very clear

 In most cases, HR never even sees the resume.

-Before a human recruiter looks at your profile, your resume must first pass through a software system called ATS (Applicant Tracking System).
+Before a human recruiter looks at your profile, your resume must first pass through a software system called ATS (Applicant Tracking System), And this system automatically how ATS rejects resumes the majority of applications.

 In this article, we will clearly explain-